 To encourage employers to voluntarily offer paid coronavirus leave of the type previously mandated by the FFCRA, ARPA Congress has authorized federal tax credits to employers that provide such leave on a voluntary basis.
 Unlike the Families First Coronavirus Response Act (FFCRA) enacted a year ago, the recently enacted American Rescue Plan Act of 2021 (ARPA) does not require that employers provide any form of special paid COVID-19 related leave to employees.
-However, between April 1 and September 30, 2021 employers with fewer than 500 employees who provide employee with emergency paid sick leave (EPSL) and/or extended family and medical leave to employees affected by COVID-19 can still claim the same tax credits offered under the FFCRA.
+However, between April 1 and September 30, 2021 employers with fewer than 500 employees who provide employees with emergency paid sick leave (EPSL) and/or extended family and medical leave to employees affected by COVID-19 can still claim the same tax credits offered under the FFCRA.

-ARPA re-sets as of April 1, 2021 the limit on the tax credit available for EPSL (80 hours in wages per full-time employee), and it increases the amount of wages available for the tax credit for paid expanded FMLA from $10,000 to $12,000 per employee.
-ARPA also provides additional qualifying reasons for employees to take the paid leaves: (1) time off to get vaccinated; (2) recovery from a condition, illness or disability related to the vaccination; and (3) the employee is seeking or awaiting the results of a COVID-19 test or diagnosis.
+ARPA re-sets as of April 1, 2021 the limit on the tax credit available for EPSL (80 hours in wages per full-time employee), and it increases the number of wages available for the tax credit for paid expanded FMLA from $10,000 to $12,000 per employee.
+ARPA also provides additional qualifying reasons for employees to take the paid leaves: (1) time off to get vaccinated; (2) recovery from a condition, illness, or disability related to the vaccination; and (3) the employee is seeking or awaiting the results of a COVID-19 test or diagnosis.

 Employers should be mindful that the anti-retaliation provisions of the FFCRA are still applicable to past use of FFCRA benefits even if employers do not voluntarily extend benefits under ARPA.
-Employers are prohibited from discharging, disciplining or in any way discriminating against employees who sought or obtained EPSL or extended FMLA leave.
-Retaliation also will disqualify employers from the extended tax credits, as will treating highly compensated employees, full-time employees or employees with more tenure differently under such a voluntary paid sick leave plan.
+Employers are prohibited from discharging, disciplining, or in any way discriminating against employees who sought or obtained EPSL or extended FMLA leave.
+Retaliation also will disqualify employers from the extended tax credits, as will treating highly compensated employees, full-time employees, or employees with more tenure differently under such a voluntary paid sick leave plan.